Frequently Asked Questions and Answers

 How do I configure HTML Validator to validate a new tag?

-Please see the CSE HTML Validator Configuration Page.
+Please see the CSS HTML Validator Configuration Page.

 How do I configure HTML Validator to accept only certain strings for attribute values?